Sakura Wars: The Movie: Release

-The film was first announced in October 1999 as part of the "Sakura Wars 2000" project.
+The film was first announced in October 1999 as part of the "Sakura Project 2000" project.
 The film was revealed alongside Sakura Wars 3, the first game's anime series adaptation, and the original video animation series Sakura Wars: The Radiant Gorgeous Blooming Cherry Blossoms.
 During a pre-release screening of the film, Hoir included a joke teaser surrounding a feature focused on the character Iris in the vein of the mahō shōjo series Cardcaptor Sakura.
 Despite this being a joke, it stemmed from Hiroi's concept for how the series could expand as a media franchise.

 The film premiered on December 22, 2001.
 It was promoted with special campaigns, including a decorated bus related to a special lottery prize for those who spotted it.
 It was screened simultaneously with three other features: Slayers Premium, Di Gi Charat - A Trip to the Planet and The Very Short Azumanga Daioh Movie.